Carotid Artery Disease Diagnosis

 Both MRA (magnetic resonance angiogram) and CTA (computed tomography angiogram) are used to examine the blood flow in vascular, mostly arterial structures such as the carotid arteries.
 In magnetic resonance imaging (MRI), the arteries appear as flow void, which present as black holes on cross sectional scans.
 If the plane of the image is redirected from cross-sectional to say frontal (down the front), all these black holes would line up into a black tube.
 Using various electronic tools to sharpen the image, the radiologist produces a magnetic resonance angiogram (MRA).

-For the CT angiogram (CTA) dye is injected intravenously to light up the carotid arteries.
-The radiologist waits for the dye to circulate, then gets multiple slices (images) when the dye is most concentrated in the carotids.
+For the CT angiogram (CTA) dye is injected intravenously to "light up" the carotid arteries.
+The radiologist waits for the dye to circulate, then gets multiple images when the dye is most concentrated in the carotids.
 The computer takes the data and reconstructs it into a frontal or side plane so that the vessels are visible.
 As with MRA, the pictures are often quite good.
 With both modalities, radiologists often prefer to study the myriad of cross-sectional images than count too heavily on a computer generated "reconstruction."

 Carotid Arteriography to Diagnose Carotid Artery Disease

 Carotid arteriography involves taking pictures after dye has been injected into the arteries, which produces some risk.
-A radiologist will place a small tube (catheter) in an artery, usually in the groin, but occasionally elsewhere such as in the underarm.
-That tube will slide inside the artery to the spot where the radiologist will inject an iodine-based dye.
+A radiologist places a small tube (catheter) in an arteryusually in the groin, but occasionally elsewhere such as in the underarmto the spot where he/she injects an iodine-based dye.

 In other circumstances, the catheters are inserted directly into the carotid arteries.
 Carotid arteriography does increase the risk to the patient.
 The pictures are greatas good as they can bebut the test is usually used for difficult cases when the rest of the information doesn't come together.
 Carotid arteriography is a very safe test with complication rates under 1 percent in most medical facilities.
 However, even when performed by an experienced radiologist with experienced technologists, it carries some significant risk.